Anaconda Copper: Aluminum operations in Columbia Falls

-Anaconda diversified into aluminum production in 1952, when they purchased rights to build an aluminum reduction plant in Columbia Falls.
+Anaconda diversified into aluminum production in 1952, when they purchased rights to build an aluminum reduction plant in Columbia Falls, the site chosen to take advantage of the power generated by the newly built Hungry Horse Dam.
 After two years of construction, the plant went online in August 1955.
 Following two expansions in the 1960s, the plant had a peak output capacity of 180,000 tons annually.
 ARCO kept the plant open after Butte copper operations ceased in 1982, and sold the plant to a group of investors led by a former ARCO executive in 1985, due to high electricity costs and low market prices.
 As Columbia Falls Aluminum Company (CFAC), the plant continued operations as an independent company until it was purchased by Swiss metals giant Glencore in 1999.
 Glencore continued CFAC operations through 2009, when it temporarily shuttered the plant due to high electricity costs and low market prices.
 On March 3, 2015, the closure became permanent.

 Anaconda Copper in literature and film

-Dashiel Hammett's 1929 novel "Red Harvest" was based on Hammett's experience as a Pinkerton Detective working at the Anaconda Mine in Butte and the Anaconda Road massacre in 1920.
+Dashiel Hammett's 1929 novel Red Harvest was based on Hammett's experience as a Pinkerton Detective working at the Anaconda Mine in Butte and the Anaconda Road massacre in 1920.